5 Things to Know in Case You Outlive Your Partner

 • Know the approximate value of your home and mortgage (if any).

 • Know what company holds your mortgage and how to get a hold of them.
-Does your spouse have life insurance that would allow you to pay off your home?
+Does your partner have life insurance that would allow you to pay off your home?

 • Make a list of all your credit cards and their balances (if any).